micoxion/AttoviaWiki/content/L'vad/Attovia/Countries/Zoher/Towns and Cities/Mutka/Mutka.md

 ### Old Marta
 The local [[Taivääntää]] or cloud reader as most call her.
 She communes with the firmament and often predicts weather and other natural occurrences with surprising accuracy.
 ### The Eskola Family
 A [[Human#Zoherians|Zoherian]] father Felnor, mother Tähti and two adult daughters who tend the largest garden in the village.
-The eldest daughter Eliina's complexion is mixed with subtle elements of sickly green [[Tieflings|Tiefling]] corruption.
+The eldest daughter Eliina's complexion is mixed with subtle elements of sickly green [[Katara]] corruption.
 The younger by three years is Essi who's small stature accentuates her rotundity.
 ### Fabó Vilmos
 Fabó is the local master of drink.
 He tends a field of barley to make his famous beer.
 The drink he brews matches the color of his [[Human#Tzelians|Tzelian]] skin and he is often the fulcrum of town gossip.
 ### The Marke Family